AdobeDocs/uix/src/pages/services/aem-cf-console-admin/guides/hello-world/index.md

 After this step, we will have a generated project structure with necessary npm dependencies are getting installed.

-If you have worked with an Adobe App Builder Application before, you will notice that the project structure is the default for projects that implement [extension points](https://developer.adobe.com/app-builder/docs/guides/extensions/).
+If you have worked with an Adobe App Builder App before, you will notice that you have generated a starter project of a UI Extension that implements [extension points](https://developer.adobe.com/app-builder/docs/guides/extensions/).

 ![App initialization finished](../../../../guides/development/implement-application-1.png)
 ```yaml